-Original Question: "Why does Advantix need to be applied monthly if heartworm, fleas, ticks, mosquitos and biting flies do not exist in the winter in Canada?" - Bill
+Original Question: "Why does Advantix need to be applied monthly if heartworm, fleas, ticks, mosquitoes and biting flies do not exist in the winter in Canada?" - Bill

 Thanks for your question.